dewan-lisan/dewan-lisan.github.io/_posts/2025-07-24-genai-core-concepts.md

 tags: [genai]     # TAG names should always be lowercase
 ---

-### Goals
+### Goals of the article
-- Deep technical understanding of LLMs for AI enthusiasts, engineers, and data scientists
+- Technical understanding of LLMs for AI enthusiasts, engineers, and data scientists
+- Familiarize with key concepts and terminology
 - Explore the power of LLMs as a general-purpose technology
 - The generative AI project lifecycle, including model training, instruction tuning, fine-tuning, and deployment